 Career & Leadership Development sponsors the following events and activities in which recognized student organizations might find it worthwhile to participate.

-Involvement Fairs - held twice annually in September and February, the Involvement Fairs are sponsored to help organization recruit new members and to provide students the opportunity to meet with representatives of the various student organization.
+Involvement Fairs - held twice annually in September and February, the Involvement Fairs are sponsored to help organizations recruit new members and to provide students the opportunity to meet with representatives of the various student organizations.

 Homecoming - student organizations are encouraged to participate in the undergraduate homecoming experience to show pride in UW-W and to demonstrate Warhawk spirit.
-Numerous activities and friendly competitions are held for student organizations, first year groups, and Greek chapters.
+Numerous activities and friendly competitions are held for student organizations and Greek chapters.

 Campus Awards - A student organization and individual student leadership award ceremony is held annually in order to recognize outstanding achievement.
 The recognition occurs in the Campus Awards Ceremony, held late in the academic year.

 Career & Leadership Development and the Student Involvement Office offer a variety of services for recognized student organizations.
 For a complete list of these services, visit connectuww - Student Involvement Office.

-Services provided by other UW-W offices may be accessed by recognized student organization.
+Services provided by other UW-W offices may be accessed by recognized student organizations.
 They include:

 The following publications are available for recognized student organization: